 Valiant Hearts: The Great War

 Before we jump into the action, let us all remember that war is not all about shooting guns and killing folks who don’t believe in the same things you do.
 It is also about people forced into battles they do not want to fight, about conflicts that tear families and lives apart, and about loss –loss on a such a scale of magnitude that it is nearly incomprehensible.
 Valiant Hearts may have the look and art style of a children’s storybook, but it is anything but.
 This is a story told in the form of an interactive puzzle game.
 Every action you do propels the story forward, unveiling the tale of five different characters all showing what war really looks like up close.
-It’s pretty heavy material from an emotional perspective, but it is also one of the most amazing stories set in the era of the First World War one of the more rarer world war games from the library here worldwargames.org.
+Valiant Hearts The Great War is pretty heavy material from an emotional perspective, but it is also one of the most amazing stories set in the era of the First World War one of the more rarer world war games from the library here worldwargames.org.

 Frontline Commando: WW2

 It is hard to imagine that a mobile platform can handle a good action shooter that takes you from the Battle of Bulge all the way to the skirmishes of Italy, but Frontline Commando manages to do just that and then a good lot in between.
-The visuals are astounding –like set pieces with moving parts, you get to see tanks rolling in, enemies charging you from all directions, and the satisfying feeling that you can mow them all down with skill and accuracy.
-Each level features a specific weapon to use and this creates a variety in play style that keeps the game feeling fresh from beginning to end.
+The visuals are astounding - like set pieces with moving parts, you get to see tanks rolling in, enemies charging you from all directions, and the satisfying feeling that you can mow them all down with skill and accuracy.
+Each level features a specific weapon to use and this creates a variety in play style that keeps Frontline Commando WW2 feeling fresh from beginning to end.

 Brothers in Arms 3: Sons of War

 This game has a pretty interesting narrative that is shown in a non-chronological order.
 While the main point of the gameplay is to defeat all the hostile enemies you come across, the real crux of the narrative is the tale of the various soldiers in your unit.
 It is a bittersweet tale that is clouded by the game’s action oriented gameplay.
 The game itself is well polished in terms of play value and graphical presentation.
 The visuals are astoundingly well detailed and the animation is impressive.
 We particularly love the way that lighting and textures are presented in such as way that makes it hard to not focus on the amazing scenery in Brothers in Arms 3.

 Sid Meier's Ace Patrol: Pacific Skies